prody/ProDy/doc/examples/sequence/msaanalysis.rst

 .. _msa-analysis:

 *******************************************************************************
-MSA Analysis: Entropy and Mutual Information and Plotting
+Conservation and Co-evolution Analysis
 *******************************************************************************

 Synopsis
 ===============================================================================

-This example follows from :ref:`msafiles.rst`.
-The aim of this part is to show how to do the following:
+This example follows from :ref:`msafiles`.
+The aim of this part is to show how to:

+  * entropy calculations for conservation analsis
+  * mutual information for co-evolution analsis
-* refining mutual info for comparison with dynamics
+  * refine mutual info for comparison with dynamics
-* calculating entropy and mutual information
+  * calculate entropy and mutual information
-* writing and plotting the calculated data
+  * write and plot the calculated data

 Get MSA data
 ===============================================================================